ConstantinCarl/prot2d/README.md

 # First experiences with Google Colab

-For users to get to know prot2d we've prepared a Google Colab notebook.
-This allows you to execute different prot2d's functionality on example structure and see the results without needing to set up the project locally.
+For users to get to know prot2d we've prepared a Google Colab notebook with a quick tutorial through the major functions/possibilities of prot2d.
+Therefore the exmample protein 1kt1 is used and visualized in different ways.
+This allows for basic understanding of the functionalities:

 - [Google Colab tutorial](https://colab.research.google.com/drive/17u0twE81kYYspNFsdXUHrCyP33hj0dO6?usp=sharing)